How can we help?

 If your Xbox One S is faulty when it arrives or within the first 20 days, Orcon can replace it for you.
 Please contact us at https://www.orcon.net.nz/request_support and one someone from the team will be happy to help you out.What broadband packages does Orcon offer?

 Orcon offers a range of different broadband packages to suit different needs.
 Click here to see what we've got available right now and place an order online!

-If you'd prefer to speak to someone when you sign up, our friendly sales team are available on 0800 56 46 87.Is Orcon broadband available at my place?Orcon broadband is available almost everywhere.
-Click the links below then enter your address:
+If you'd prefer to speak to someone when you sign up, our friendly sales team are available on 0800 56 46 87.Family Filter FAQ

 What is Family Filter?

-Family Filter provides a non-intrusive first line of defence for your home against the more unsavoury corners of the internet.When Family Filter is ON it protects your family against:
+Family Filter provides a non-intrusive first line of defense for your home against the more unsavory corners of the internet.When Family Filter is on it protects your family against:

 - R16+ sites, pornography, and nudity